OpenSDP/human-capital-stata/docs/Share_of_Teachers_and_Students_by_Race.md

 ---
-title: "Share of Teachers and Students by Race"
+title: "Examine the Distribution of Teachers and Students by Race"
 output:
   html_document:
     theme: simplex